-The idea to preserve moments as images goes back as far as the 6th century to the ancient Greeks but it was only in 1826 that Frenchman Joseph Niépce using a sliding wooden box camera recorded the first permanent image on a glass plate coated with a mixture of silver and chalk that darkened when exposed to light.
-Till the end of the century photography remained an expensive and messy affair with wet chemistry glass plates that had to be coated before each exposure and processed immediately.
+The quest to capture moments as images dates back to the 6th century BCE with the ancient Greeks’ camera obscura.
+But it wasn’t until 1826 that Frenchman Joseph Nicéphore Niépce created the first permanent photograph—using a sliding wooden box camera to expose a glass plate coated in silver and chalk, which darkened under light.
+For decades, photography stayed messy and elite: wet chemistry plates had to be coated fresh before each shot and developed on the spot.

 A bit of technical details of the Kodak 2C Autographic Junior Folding Camera: